 What are the Tetrathlon Championships?

 Generally staged in early August, the Championships are the culmination of the Tetrathlon year.
 Those who have qualified at their Area competitions converge from all over the UK to compete for top honours as Individuals and Teams over a four day period.
-For the last two years the competition has taken place at Offchurch Bury, near Leamington Spa, which is earning itself a reputation for providing a testing cross country course which has a telling influence on the results.
+Since 2018 the competition has taken place at Offchurch Bury, near Leamington Spa, which is earning itself a reputation for providing a testing cross country course which has a telling influence on the results.

 How do I qualify?